HeetPatel07/Software-Engineering-/README.md

 		Estimate time : 2 Days.

 ### 3. View Books Information
 #### The user would be able see a summarized version of the book they are looking at, they would also see the ratings of the books from people.
 The customer with.
-Verified purchase would leave reviews for the book they bought
+Verified purchase would leave reviews for the book they bought.

 As a potential customer I should be able to see information about the book so I can get a idea if I would want to read the book